't Hooft loops and integrability: Conclusions

 \subsection{Acknowledgements}

-We would like to thank T. Gombor, S.~Komatsu and G.~Linardopoulos for interesting discussions.
+We would like to thank T. Gombor, S.~Komatsu, G.~Linardopoulos and A.~Tseytlin for interesting discussions and J.~Gomis and R.~Izquierdo~Garcia for insightful comments.
 This work was supported by DFF-FNU through grant number 1026-00103B (C.K.) and by VR grant 2021-04578 (K.Z.).
-Nordita is partially supported by Nordforsk.
+Nor\-dita was partially supported by Nordforsk.